dart-lang/sdk/pkg/dev_compiler/doc/GENERIC_METHODS.md

 # Using Generic Methods

+**Note: For historical reasons, this feature is called "generic methods", but it applies equally well to instance methods, static methods, top-level functions, local functions, and even lambda expressions.**

 Initially a [proposal][], generic methods are on their way to being fully supported in Dart.
 Here is how to use them.